symbol/symbol-docs/source/guides/network/supernode-enrollment.rst

    From this point, the :ref:`reward programs controller <reward-programs-controller>` on the network will monitor the node.

-Enrollment is now complete.
-You can use the `Symbol Explorer <http://explorer.symbolblockchain.io/nodes>`__ and check that your node appears in the list with the appropriate Reward Program box (The information refreshes every 30 seconds).
+You can now jump to the **Validation** section at the end of this guide.

 .. _enroll-supernode-manually: